-Prior to certification of the budget, the board will review the projected revenues and expenditures for the school district and make adjustments where necessary to carry out the education program within the revenues projected.
+Prior to certification of the budget, the board will review the projected revenues and expenditures for the district and make adjustments where necessary to carry out the education program within the revenues projected.
+The budget of the district is the authority for the expenditures of the district for the fiscal year for which the budget was adopted and certified.
+It is the responsibility of the superintendent to operate the district within the budget.

-A budget for the school district will be prepared annually for the board’s review.
+A budget for the district is prepared annually for the board’s review.
 The budget will include the following:

-It is the responsibility of the superintendent [or designee] to prepare the budget for review by the board prior to the April 15th deadline each year.
+It is the responsibility of the superintendent [or designee] to prepare the budget for review by the board prior to the April 30th deadline each year.
+The district will provide all of the information necessary for the Proposed Property Tax Statement to the Department of Management by March 15.

-Prior to the adoption of the proposed budget by the board, the public will be apprised of the proposed budget for the school district.
-Prior to the adoption of the proposed budget by the board, members of the school district community will have an opportunity to review and comment on the proposed budget.
-A public hearing for the proposed budget of the board is held each year in sufficient time to file the adopted budget no later than April 15th.
+Prior to the adoption of the proposed budget by the board, the public is apprised of the proposed budget for the district.
+Prior to the adoption of the proposed budget by the board, members of the district community will have an opportunity to review and comment on the proposed budget.
+A public hearing for the proposed budget of the board is held each year in sufficient time to file the adopted budget no later than April 30th.

-The board will adopt and certify a budget for the operation of the school district to the county auditor by April 15th.
-It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.
+The board will adopt and certify a budget for the operation of the district to the county auditor by April 30.
+It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and the Iowa Department of Management.

 The board may amend the budget for the fiscal year in the event of unforeseen circumstances.
 The amendment procedures will follow the procedures for public review and adoption of the original budget by the board outlined in these policies.